 This procedure helps to restore proper blood flow to the brain.
 This will help to prevent

-transient ischemic attacks (TIAs).
-TIAs are considered a warning sign of a stroke.
+(TIAs).
+TIAs are mini-strokes and considered a warning sign for a future stroke.

 Factors that may increase the risk of complications include: